godcorsec/OhMyConsole/README.md

 ## OhMyConsole

 * A C++ Header-Based "Library" Thrown Together For Quick Projects.
-* Please Note That OhMyConsole, Is In No-Way Optimized For "High-Performance", Or Anything Like That.
+* Please Note That OhMyConsole, Is In No-Way Optimized For "High-Performance", Or Anything Like That, But It's still quite fast.
 * OhMyConsole Has Basic Functionality And Basic Customization Features - But Hey!
 It Works.

 ## USAGE: